RascarCapack/Iso-3d-starter-Unity/README.md

 -Character controller with double jump and dash -Outline and see through shaders, made with renderer features -Simple blob shadow
--Controller support with Unity Input System
+-Dust particle system that plays on character movement -Controller support with Unity Input System
 -Pick and drop objects, throw and kick
 -Stylised explosion visual effect, bomb model and sparks particle system